Jimi92/Population-genomics-Pyrenophora-teres/README.md

 Use the script gen_div_td.sh to obtain estimates for Nucleotide diversity and Tajima's D. The tsd.Rmd script visualizes the results and runs the Kruskal-Wallis and Wilcoxon tests.

 ## PoMo
+Location on GitHub: folder PoMo

 the script FastaVCFToCounts.py was used to convert the VCF file to a cf file.
 Then the run_PoMo.sh was used to run the analysis

+## MSMC2
+Location on GitHub: folder MSMC2

+MSMC2 analysis was ran using all the run_msmc_x.sh scripts, were x is a number.
+The different scripts contain different combinations of Ptt populations.